sbrockschmidt/susgruppen/README.md

 ## 👨‍🏫 Author

-Developed by SeppiBrocki, inspired by real-world needs in education for fair and preference-aware student group formation.
+Developed by sbrockschmidt, inspired by real-world needs in education for fair and preference-aware student group formation.